osg-htc/operations/docs/services/sending-announcements.md

     - `--sign`: GPG sign the message
     - `--sign-id <KEYID>`: The ID of the key used for singing
+    - `--from security`: The mail comes from the OSG Security Team

 For release announcements use the following command: